Spring Forward in the Equine Industry

 by Kelly Wallace Horne

-Spring is upon us (as hard as it is to believe with the recent cold weather!) and, as we alter the clocks this weekend and gain an hour’s daylight in the evening, we turn our attention towards the forthcoming summer season.
-However, let’s appreciate the ups and downs of the spring season and have a giggle at the adversities the spring season brings with it for hard working professional equestrians and our fellow horse lovers.
+Spring is upon us and, as we alter the clocks at the end of March and gain an hour’s daylight in the evening, we turn our attention towards the forthcoming summer season which, again, might not be an entirely normal competition season in 2022. 🙁 However, let’s appreciate the everyday ups and downs of the spring season and have a giggle at the adversities the spring season brings with it for hard-working professional equestrians and our fellow horse lovers.

 Riding in the evening after work